Fix: Couldn’t Load XPCOM

 go to Compatibility tab and enable Run this program as an administrator

-4. Run the browser after that and check to see if the issue persists.
+4. Run the browser afterwards, and check to see if the issue persists.

-In some cases, this issue occurs with the Tor browser and doesn’t seem to go away using any workaround/fix.
-Therefore, in this step, we will be using the Firefox browser to connect with the Tor browser instead of the Tor browser itself.
-This fix works for most users and is really easy to apply.
-In order to do so:
+In some cases, this issue occurs with the Tor browser and doesn’t seem to go away using any workaround or fix.
+Therefore, in this step, we will use the Firefox browser to connect with the Tor network instead of using the Tor browser itself.
+This fix works for most users and is quite easy to apply.
+To do so:

 1. Download and install the Mozilla Firefox browser from here.